ulritter/gotalk/README.md

 &NewLine;
 **Build the software:**
 - install golang
+- clone / download this repo
+- change directory to root of this repo clone
 - install fyne (see also https://developer.fyne.io/index.html)
 - install fyne system dependencies, e.g.:
   - Linux: on a standard Ubuntu 20.04 distro I had to install: